 Examples - bugs

-- A mapping job runs out memory resources.
+- A mapping job runs out of memory resources.
 The input fastq was never verified to be in

 fastqsangerformat.
 Rescaling the quality scores with the Fastq Groomer tool creates a job that uses far less memory, and it is successful.

-- A first time you use a new tool, there is a job error.
+- The first time you use a new tool, there is a job error.
 Checking the inputs reveals that the BED dataset has columns in the wrong order.
 Fixing the BED dataset format allows the re-run job to be successful.

 Software or Tool Bug: